-In this article you'll find the best cities in Italy to visit and why.
+In this article, you'll find the best cities in Italy to visit and why.
 Italy is such a great country to go to and many cities in Italy are definitely worth a visit!
-I'll provide you with an overview of the best ones!
+I'll provide you with an overview of the best ones.

-You can go to the Colosseum, walk through the ancient city centre, see the Forum Romanum, eat the most delicious pizza and pasta, go to the Trevi Fountain, or visit some of the best museums in Rome.
+You can go to the Colosseum, wander around the ancient city center, see the Forum Romanum, eat the most delicious pizza and pasta, go to the Trevi Fountain, or visit some of the best museums in Rome.

 Milan, located in the more northern part of Italy, is also a great city in Italy to visit.

 You can visit the Uffizi Gallery, one of the most important art museums of Italy and even the world, or go to the Galleria dell'Accademia to see some great sculptures, such as David by Michelangelo.

 If you're going here, you can follow this itinerary for 2 days in Florence.

-Also, Pisa is a great starting point for your trip to Cinque Terre, an area with five towns (Vernazza, Rio Maggiore, Monterosso al Mare, Manarola, and Corniglia) that are stunning, and look like a painting.
+Also, Pisa is a great starting point for a trip to Cinque Terre, an area with five towns (Vernazza, Rio Maggiore, Monterosso al Mare, Manarola, and Corniglia) that are stunning and look like a painting.

 Save this post to Pinterest if you like it!